 Italy Tourist Attractions in Winter

-Many museums and attractions have earlier closing times during winter.
+Many museums and attractions have earlier closing times during winter, but since the crowds are less dense, this shouldn't affect your sightseeing.
 Outside the cities, museums and other sites are often only open on weekends or may be closed for part of the winter.
 Hotels, bed-and-breakfasts, and some restaurants may close for all or part of winter in seaside resort towns and popular summer countryside destinations.
 But a lot of hotels that are open will offer winter discounts (except in ski resorts).